HarryStevens/swiftmap/README.md

 The <i>data</i> must be specified as a JSON array.
 If no <i>data</i> is passed, returns the data associated with the <i>scheme</i>.

 <i>key</i><br />
-Each datum will be assigned a key value based on the value returned by an optional <i>key</i> function.
+Each datum will be assigned a key value returned by an optional <i>key</i> function.
 This key will be used to match each datum of tabular data to a corresponding datum of geospatial data when the scheme is passed to <i>map</i>.drawScheme().
 If no <i>key</i> is specified, each datum will be assigned a key according to its index.

 <a name="colors-categorical" href="#colors-categorical">#</a> <i>categorical</i>.<b>colors</b>([<i>palette</i>]) [<>](https://github.com/HarryStevens/swiftmap/tree/master/src/scheme/colors.js "Source")